Soccer-Euro-Sweden coach Hamren on new peak

 He may be known for his loyalty to his players, but Hamren also possesses a ruthless streak, dispensing with the services of left-backs Behrang Safari and Oscar Wendt after some underwhelming performances in the recent qualifying campaign.

 Perhaps Hamren's greatest strength is in getting his teams to believe that they can beat anyone, and his group opponents should take the victory against Holland to secure qualification as a warning.
-(Editing by Mike Collett)
+(Editing by Tim Collings/Mike Collett)